-All setup is done by using the three buttons (B, C, F), and for some functions, a bind plug on channel 5 or 6.
+All setup is done by using the three buttons (B, C, F), and for some functions, a bind plug on channel 8 or 9.
 Individual stability gain adjustments for Roll (Aileron), Pitch (Elevator), and Yaw (Rudder) are done with the three rotary "pots" labelled A, E and R in the diagram below.

-The diagram, together with the one on page 2, identifies the buttons, pots (potentiometers) and various indicator LEDS.
-Please review them carefully.
+The diagram identifies the buttons, pots (potentiometers) and various indicator LEDS.
+Please review it carefully.